Staking out Springfield:How a Chinatown High Schooler Takes His Community’s Fight to Lawmakers

 Strength in Numbers

-"Just having that presence and being there really helps your case," Luu observed, adding that he often hears Chinatown residents complain that state and local governments ignore them.
-Bringing a crowd directly to the Capitol changes the dynamic, he said, because "unity is strength."
+"Just by being there really helps your case," Luu said, adding he often heard Chinatown residents would complain that state and local governments ignore them.
+Showing up at the Capitol as a big group made it a force to reckon with, he said, because there is strength in numbers.

-That optimism is backed by track records.
-Last year, AAA Day advocates successfully secured millions in state funding for the Immigrant Services Line Item (ISLI), and inclusive education.
+Last year, AAA Day advocates successfully secured millions of dollars in state funding for the Immigrant Services Line Item (ISLI) and a more inclusive history curriculum for high school students.

 “Lobbying is a way to voice your needs and maybe convert them into a bill that’s helpful for a lot of people,” Wang said, noting that she previously felt powerless to effect change.

-Wang stood alongside Luu inside the office of State Sen. Michael Hastings, urging him to support a bill that would prohibit state agencies from collecting immigration status data.
-Hastings engaged the group, walking them through how the policy might play out across different legal scenarios.
+Wang stood alongside Luu inside the office of State Sen. Michael Hastings (D-19th), urging him to support a ban on state agencies from collecting immigration status data.
+Hastings schooled the group in how the proposed policy might play out across different legal scenarios.

 Alan Luu (center, wearing glasses) lobbies Senator Willie Preston (right, wearing a black cap) in support of healthcare benefits for immigrants.